shazz/ZigMachine/README.md

 This project is inspired by [WAB](https://wab.com) and [CODEF](https://codef.santo.fr) by my friend [NoNameNo](https://github.com/N0NameN0) who... already more than 10 years ago... provided a way to code oldskool effects in the browser without Flash but only HTML5 and javascript.
 Time to go one step further.
 0% Flash, 0% HTML, 0% Javascript, only Zig!

-Screenshots below!
+Screenshots and live version below!

+## Live version

 Live website with the latest build: [ZigMachine](https://shazz.github.io/ZigMachine/) (Click on the + and - buttons to change channels!)

 ## Specs